 Inside, you’ve got a Miyota movement with a 40-hour power reserve, and, on the dial, 24-hour markers, semi-skeletonized hour hands, and a date window.
 There’s also the brand’s signature Indiglo backlight.

 This is a feature-filled watch that looks just as good with business attire as it does with casual wear, such as a bomber jacket.
 Finally, with a price like that, the Timex Navi XL is easily one of the best dive watches under $500.

 Best for: style-savvy watch-wearers looking to capture that adventurous diver mood.

 Case size: 41 millimetres Material: stainless steel Movement type: quartz Water resistance: up to 100 metres

 Ulysse Nardin: The most expensive dive watch

 Attracted to dive watches more for their unique aesthetic than their capacity to survive submersion?
 We don’t blame you.
 You can get all the rugged glamour of the best dive watches with a bit of high fashion flamboyance thrown in too with this Ulysse Nardin luxury dive watch.

-The brand’s Blast timepiece is only water-resistant up to 50 metres so you might not find members gushing over it in the WatchUSeek dive watch forums.
-But if you don’t plan to wear it underwater, all that matters is that Blast boasts a sophisticated and innovative design with a 18-karat rose gold and titanium case.
+The brand’s Blast timepiece is only water-resistant up to 50 meters so you might not find members gushing over it in the WatchUSeek dive watch forums.
+But if you don’t plan to wear it underwater, all that matters is that Blast boasts a sophisticated and innovative design with an 18-karat rose gold and titanium case.